Elderjs/template/src/routes/blog/getting-started.md

 ## 4 Routes To Explore

-This project is structured to follow the required Elder.js folder structure which you can see below, but in short you've got several routes in the `./src/routes/index.js` file.
+This project is structured to follow the required Elder.js folder structure which you can see below, but in short you've got several routes in the `./src/routes/` folder.

 Each of these routes are designed to showcase something different.